vieiralucas/lolcommits-upload/README.md

 lolcommits-upload
 =================

-Upload your lolcommits to image hosts
+A cli tool to upload your lolcommits to image hosts